 L2 TOWN OF PARADISE SEWER PROJECT Comment Card: To submit comments on the Draft PEIR, please fill out this comment card then affix stamp and place in the mailbox.
-So happy to see this project oning For ward.
-As a of faradise I am well aware of fallen they due to lace of sewars or Seems newbus possible because of the were entire town population with certainly director convect Your comments will be taken into consideration during the preparation of the Final PEIR Submit comments by 5:00 p.m.
-August 29, 2022: Name: Address: 1844 Merrul Rd Colette Curtis Public Information Officer Para dese Town of Paradise 5555 Skyway Phone Number: 530-514-8525 Paradise, CA 95969 E-mail: andro51@ adl.cm Scan and send to: ccurtis@townofparadise.com
+So happy to see this project going For ward, of Paradis I am well aware of fallen thru due to lack of sewers or septic have Seema newbusines possible because of the Sever DOVCT entire town population with certainly bene not directly convector Your comments will be taken into consideration during the preparation of the Final PEIR Submit comments by 5:00 p.m.
+August 29, 2022: Name: Address: 1844 Merrul Rd Colette Curtis Public Information Officer fara dese Town of Paradise 5555 Skyway Phone Number: 530-514-8525 Paradise, CA 95969 E-mail: andro51@ adl.cm Scan and send to: ccurtis@townofparadise.com comments on the Draft PEIR, affix stamp and place in the mailbox.
+Sounds good. and the main concern manufacture of the and the second our comments will be taken into consideration lame: Public Information Officer Phone Number: Town of Paradise 5555 Skyway Paradise, CA 95969